 Pursuant to the Investment Advisory Agreement (as defined herein), Fairfax is required to provide a Chief Executive Officer, a Chief Financial Officer and a Corporate Secretary to us.
-For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer and Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
-In addition, all compensation payable to the VP, Corporate Affairs is borne by Fairfax.
-For the year ended December 31, 2018, we paid \$33.9 million to the Portfolio Advisor with respect to the Administration and Advisory Fee (as defined herein) (of which 13.6% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer, and VP, Corporate Affairs) and \$nil with respect to the Performance Fee (as defined herein).
+For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
+In addition, all compensation payable to our Vice President and VP, Corporate Affairs is borne by Fairfax.
+For the year ended December 31, 2019, we incurred \$27.5 million payable to the Portfolio Advisor with respect to the Administration and Advisory Fee (as defined herein) (of which 5.6% was used by Fairfax to pay compensation to our Chief Executive Officer, Chief Financial Officer, Vice President and VP, Corporate Affairs) and \$nil with respect to the Performance Fee (as defined herein).
 Please see "Investment Advisory Agreement".